krabhi1/ColorPicker-Android/Readme.md

-## ColorPicker
+## Android Color Picker
+A android color picker library
-easy to use and  it have a features to save last some color
+Easy to use and it have a features to save last some colors.